Ahuim8/Ahuim8/README.md

 I collect fountain pens and am learning traditional calligraphy.
 When I'm  not at my desk I like getting out on my bike and exploring the neighborhood.

-Language nerd at heart — I pick apart songs I enjoy from other languages to learn vocabulary and grammar the slow, intentional way.
-Fountain pen enthusiast.
-I like understanding how everyday things work well enough to fix them myself.